YomnaMohsen/Genric_identity_Hiding/README.md

   Instructions to use opnet modeler:
-  1)You must have visual studio commpiler.
+  1)You must have visual studio compiler.
   2)You must set your enviroment variables, according to windows version you had.
   3)You must specify transmission range in your pipeline file.